Talk with other Caregivers

 Talk to a professional health care worker about your loved one's illness or disease.
 Search online for more in-depth information.
 Your local library can be an invaluable resource.
-Contact the Adriance Library (485-3445) about their Caregiver Resource Center which has materials that can be borrowed at your local library.
+Contact the Adriance Library (485-3445) about Caregiver materials that can be borrowed at your local library.

 Make your home safe for your loved one.
 Be aware of fire hazards such as stoves, other appliances, matches, lighters and cigarettes.
 Watch for loose rugs, cluttered pathways and inadequate lighting.
 Adjust the water heater temperature to prevent burns.
 Install bathroom grab bars and non-skid rugs.

 Learn how to set limits.
 Don't allow yourself to be manipulated.
 You must set reasonable limits for what you can do without feeling guilty.

 In-home care options include personal care, homemaker, meals on wheels, transportation, emergency response system and hospice.
 Many caregivers hire their own workers privately or pay an agency directly to provide care.
 Your loved one can receive help with bathing, dressing, feeding , toileting and light housekeeping.
 DUTCHESS NY Connects can evaluate the situation to determine the level of care needed and help arrange for services.

 Out of Home options include adult day care services, assisted living facilities, residential care facilities, retirement housing and nursing home care.

 Evaluate in writing both your short-term and your long-term needs as a caregiver.
 Start by listing those things you might need help with now and in the future.
 For example, a short-term need might be to move your mother's bed downstairs.
 A long-term need might be transportation to get your mother to the doctor once a month.